-The distribution of borrowers reflects excellent penetration among farms of different revenue sizes, individuals of different income levels, and businesses of different revenue sizes.
-Examiners focused on the percentage of loans to farms and businesses with gross annual revenues of \$1 million or less, and the percentage of home mortgage loans to low- and moderate-income borrowers.
-The bank's excellent performance with regard to small farm and small business loans supports this conclusion.
+The distribution of borrowers reflects reasonable penetration in the assessment area.
+The bank's reasonable performance in all three lending categories reviewed supports this conclusion.
+For this criterion, examiners focused on the percentage of small farm and small business loans to operations with gross annual revenues of \$1 million or less, and the percentage of home mortgage loans to low- and moderate-income borrowers.